 Haunted mansions conjure up images of dusty, cobweb-filled corridors, swaying chandeliers, and ghostly footsteps echoing in the night.
-In reality, most of these mansions were once the peaceful dwellings of wealthy families.
-Today, you can find many mansions converted into bed and breakfast inns, hotels, restaurants and conferences centers.
+In reality, most of these scary mansions were once the peaceful dwellings of wealthy families.
+Today, you can find many mansions converted into bed and breakfast inns, hotels, restaurants, and conferences centers.

 Haunted Mansions You Can Visit